Concussion Facts

 Returning back to normal life, including a full and safe return to sport and work, is not always simple.
 Every concussion is unique and concussion physiotherapy seeks to understand the features of your specific concussion injury.

 We apply the latest research to our clinical assessment and treatment process.
-Our thorough evaluation can uncover the physical impacts of your injury to ensure that you receive a treatment program that helps give you full resolution of your symptoms and function.
+Our thorough evaluation can uncover the physical impacts of your injury to ensure that you receive a treatment program that helps give you full resolution of your symptoms and return your function.

 Addressing your symptoms is important but we go a step further and make sure that your vestibular and balance systems as well as your cognitive and cervical functioning have returned to normal and expected values.